-Review your potential lenders’ policies on rate changes before making a decision.
-Watch out for these three question marks too.
+Review your potential lenders’ policies on rate changes before making a decision, and watch out for these three potential downsides, too:

-When shopping around with private lenders for a fixed or variable interest rate student loan, you’ll notice this right away.
-The variable rate ranges are (sometimes significantly) lower than the fixed ranges.
+When shopping around with private lenders for a fixed or variable interest rate student loan, you’ll notice that the variable rate ranges are sometimes significantly lower than the fixed ranges.
 That’s because with a variable rate you’re taking on some risk that the rate might increase over the life of your loan.

 But it’s important to remember that the rate you’ll qualify for is determined by your credit score and other factors.